 This time-honored winter sport offers a fantastic way to enjoy New York's great outdoors-and get a great workout at the same time.
 It's an invigorating, inexpensive, fun and easy activity for the entire family.
 There are trails suitable for every age and ability-from steep to smooth.
 And as the saying goes, "If you can walk, you can snowshoe."

-From Long Island to Chautauqua-Allegheny, New York's state parks provide a variety of splendid settings for snowshoeing.
+From Long Island to Chautauqua-Allegheny, state parks and preserves provide a variety of splendid settings for snowshoeing.
 Many ski centers, like Belleayre Mountain in the Catskills, also have snowshoeing areas.
 Check out special snowshoeing events at nature centers or hire a New York State-licensed guide who can show you great places to explore and provide valuable pointers to enhance your experience.

 Whatever path or pace you prefer, it's time to get ready and get started!
 Discover the serenity and beauty of New York's winter wonderland-one step at a time.